 Note: After first power-up the RDS encoder will start to generate the RDS signal with factory default values (PS: RDS , PI: FFFF).
 There is no need to configure anything to turn on the RDS subcarrier.
-When attempting to set-up a unit that was already placed in operation before, the user should apply the initialization first (chapter 12.2 or Windows control software help).

 5.4 Level and Phase Adjustment